Skip to main content

 Key dependencies

-• The backend API contract and authentication must be defined before the app team can integrate — mock or stub the API early so frontend and backend work can run in parallel.
+• The backend API contract and authentication must be defined before the app team can integrate, so mock or stub the API early to let frontend and backend work run in parallel.

-• Enrol in the Apple Developer Program and Google Play Console on day one; organisation verification (including Apple's D-U-N-S requirement) can take days to weeks, and without it you can't create provisioning profiles, TestFlight builds or store listings.
+• Enroll in the Apple Developer Program and Google Play Console on day one; organization verification (including Apple's D-U-N-S requirement) can take days to weeks, and without it you can't create provisioning profiles, TestFlight builds or store listings.

 Timeline risks

-• Android device and OS fragmentation surfaces bugs late — start real-device testing during development, not after, and maintain an OEM/OS test matrix.
+• Android device and OS fragmentation surfaces bugs late, so start real device testing during development, not after, and maintain an OEM/OS test matrix.

 How to use it